 Fior Di Battaglia is one of the earliest known treatises on martial arts surviving today.
 Only Manuscript I.33 from the Tower Armouries in the UK and HS3227a are older.
 The contents of this manual in its surviving copies make up the core of our martial art, and we strive to adhere to the principles set down by Maestro Fiore in our study and practice.

-Armizare is taught on Monday Evenings at 7PM to 9PM By Instructor Andy Plymate at Kraken Strength in sherwood.
+Armizare is taught on Monday Evenings at 7:45PM to 9:30PM at Kraken Strength in Tigard.

 Additional Resources for the Study of Armizare

 - The Pocket Armizare app Developed by NW Armizare. https://play.google.com/store/apps/details?id=com.phonegap.pocketarmizare

 - The international Armizare society: https://armizare.org/